Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 - Tithing applied to all the income of the Israelites.

-So in the Old Covenant, tithing functioned like a tax to fund the religious system and take care of the Levites, the poor, orphans, and widows.
+In the Old Covenant, tithing was a tax.
+It funded the religious system and cared for the Levites, the poor, orphans, and widows.

 Israelites were required to tithe as part of keeping the Old Testament law.